bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 ![](./images/image14_19.png "")

 b.
-Click on down arrow next to Market.
+Click the down arrow next to Market.
 Select New York.

 ![](./images/image14_20.png "")

 ![](./images/image14_21.png "")

 c.
-You can now select New York in the POV toolbar, click Refresh to see the figures refreshed in the sheet for New York.
+Select New York in the POV toolbar, and click Refresh to see the figures refreshed in the sheet for New York.

 ![](./images/image14_22.png "")